 In 2009, a group of concerned citizens, worried about underage drinking parties and the dangers of them, came together and formed the Fountain Hills Youth Substance Abuse Prevention Coalition.
 The coalition is a 501c3 nonprofit organization made up of 12 community sector representatives including town leadership, law enforcement, school, Tribal representatives, healthcare, parents, treatment and youth.
-The coalition expanded its focus to work not only on underage drinking but also on preventing marijuana use and prescription drug abuse.
+The coalition expanded its focus to work not only on underage drinking but also on preventing nicotine use including vaping, marijuana use, and prescription drug abuse.

 Four members of The Fountain Hills Coalition attended the three-week National Coalition Academy training sponsored by Community Anti-Drug Coalitions of America (CADCA) and the National Guard Bureau. http://www.cadca.org/training-events